naoki39/mokutatu/README.md

 ### Association
 - has_many :points
 - has_many :posts
+- has_many :community_users
-- has_many :communities, through: :user_communities
+- has_many :communities, through: :community_users

 #postsテーブル